 Traditional Irish Night Out

 Ok, we’re coming to the end of our three days in Dublin!
 How about going out with a bang, and celebrating all that is fun in Dublin, with a night of Irish food, drink, and some traditional Irish entertainment?

-There are a number of locations offering various types of traditional Irish evening entertainment.
+There are a number of locations offering various types of traditional Irish evening entertainment whether you just want to find a pub with some live music or you want to go to an entertainment show.
 We’ve attended the Traditional Irish Night show at Dublin’s Belvedere Hotel and you can read about our experience.
 We also heard good things about Taylor’s Irish Night, although this is located a little south of the city center.
 Other options include the Irish House Party dinner and show, a dinner cruise on a canal barge, or an evening pub crawl with traditional Irish music.

 Save Money in Dublin with the Dublin Pass

 We think a great way to save money is on sightseeing with discount passes and cards.
 Our recommended way to save money on sight-seeing in Dublin is to invest in a Dublin Pass.
 We’ve used these on a couple of occasions when visiting the city, and for a 3 day trip that includes visiting a number of attractions, the savings can really add up.